 The directors are responsible for the other information.
-The other information comprises the information included in the Company's annual report for the year ended 30 June 2018, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the directors' report for the year ended 30 June 2019, but does not include the financial report and our auditor's report thereon.

 Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.